bnkc/morningbot/README.md

   - Deployed on [**Heroku**](https://dashboard.heroku.com/apps).
 You dont need to run this locally
   - Weather data collected from [**Open Weather**](https://openweathermap.org/), a reliable RESTful api with weather data around the world
   - Morning Bot uses [**Twilio**](https://www.twilio.com/) to be able to `send` and `recieve` messages with your **FREE** virtual number created
+  - Bulk SMS capabilities. feel free to add your close ones to the callers list
+  - Overall, a badass app